 Mike D’Ausilio, is the Head of Talent for Chase Consumer and Community Banking.
 In this role, he oversees the overall talent strategy to ensure they recruit, develop and retain the best people.
 In addition, Mike leads Performance Management across JPMorgan Chase.
 Mike joined the firm in 2011 as Head of Human Resources for Chase’s Operations, Technology and Control organizations.
 Prior to joining Chase, Mike spent 11 years with Citigroup, where he served as Director and Human Resources Head for the United Kingdom.

-Michael “Mike” G. Johnson is UPS’s Chief Human Resources Officer.
-Mike is responsible for managing human resources for an organization of 400,000 employees worldwide.
-Committed to maintaining UPS’s reputation as an employer of choice, Mike oversees the company’s human capital strategy to develop and retaining a diverse and highly-skilled workforce while transforming his function to better align to the company’s mission.
+Michael “Mike” G. Johnson is the CEO of Johnson Talent Development, a thought partner and coaching firm focused on the development of next generation leaders.
+Formerly, Mike was UPS’s Chief Human Resources Officer, where he was responsible for managing human resources for the organization’s 400,000 employees worldwide.
+In his role at UPS, Johnson oversaw the company’s human capital strategy to develop and retain a diverse and highly-skilled workforce.
 Mike began his career with UPS in 1975 as a part-time package handler in Los Angeles.
 Throughout his career, he has taken on increased responsibilities in operations and HR positions in various parts of the U.S., including New York, Chicago and Atlanta.

 Kathi H. Hiyane-Brown, Ed.D, became the fourth president of Whatcom Community College in 2007.
 During her tenure, she has built vital community partnerships, inspired innovation and excellence throughout the College, and encouraged a culture of inclusiveness.
 Dr. Hiyane-Brown currently serves as the chair of the American Association of Community Colleges (AACC) Presidents Academy Executive Committee (PAEC); and on the board of the National Asian Pacific Islander Council (NAPIC).
 She also serves on a number of regional and local boards.
 Prior to being appointed president at WCC, Dr. Hiyane-Brown was the President of Normandale Community College, Bloomington, MN, for four years.
 She holds a Bachelor of Arts in Anthropology, Grinnell College; a Master of Arts in Instructional Design and Technology, University of Iowa; and a Doctor of Education in Community College Leadership, Oregon State University.

-Kimo is the Chief Learning Officer at Hilton Worldwide.
-In this role, Kimo is responsible for strategic oversight of learning and development at Hilton Worldwide, based in McLean, Virginia.
-Previously, Kimo was responsible for the Center of Excellence for Learning at Marriott International.
-Before this, Kimo led Management Engagement for the enterprise of Marriott International.
-Further, in a previous role, Kimo was Vice President of Human Resources for Renaissance Hotels and Resorts, North America.
+Kimo is the Vice President, Global Workforce Initiatives at Hilton.
+In this role, Kimo is responsible for creating lifelong learning alternatives for Hilton’s hundreds of thousands of team members.
+Previously, Kimo was Chief Learning Officer at Hilton.
+Before that, Kimo was responsible for the Center of Excellence for Learning at Marriott International, where he also led Management Engagement for the enterprise of Marriott International.
+Kimo has also served as Vice President of Human Resources for Renaissance Hotels and Resorts, North America.
 He has also served as the Vice President of HR Design and Practice Leader for Learning of Marriott International.

 Since 2012, he has served as President and Vice Chancellor at Kwantlen Polytechnic University, in British Columbia, Canada.
 In 2008 he was appointed President of Empire State College at the State University of New York.
 With his colleagues at SUNY Empire State College, he expanded the range of graduate and undergraduate offerings, worked towards more effective shared governance, improved retention and quality, and substantially raised the profile of the institution as an alternative and unique institution.
 His final contribution was a bold new proposal for “Open SUNY” in which all the SUNY colleges and universities could collaborate to form the largest public open and online system in the US.